top of page

 • Mold spores

-These often begin seasonally but may progress to year-round irritation.
+These allergies often begin seasonally but may progress to year-round irritation.

 2. Food Allergies